-The KSZ8863MLL/FLL/RLL provides loopback support for remote diagnostic of failure.
+The KSZ8873MLL/FLL/RLL provides loopback support for remote diagnostic of failure.
 In loopback mode, the speed at both PHY ports needs to be set to 100BASE-TX.
 Two types of loopback are supported: Far-end Loopback and Near-end (Remote) Loopback.

-Far-end Loopback
+Far-End Loopback

-Far-end loopback is conducted between the KSZ8863MLL/FLL/RLL's two PHY ports.
-The loopback is limited to few package a time for diagnosis purpose and can not support large traffic.
+Far-end loopback is conducted between the KSZ8873MLL/FLL/RLL's two PHY ports.
+The loopback is limited to a few packages at a time for diagnosis purpose and cannot support large traffic.
 The loopback path starts at the "Originating."
 PHY port's receive inputs (RXP/RXM), wraps around at the "loopback" PHY port's PMD/PMA, and ends at the "Originating" PHY port's transmit outputs (TXP/TXM).